 An Ultimate Guide to Prairie Plants by Neil Diboll and Hillary Cox

-The long-awaited book, The Gardener’s Guide to Prairie Plants, will be available in early 2013.
+The long-awaited book, The Gardener’s Guide to Prairie Plants, will be available next year.
 This comprehensive guide to over 140 flowers and grasses of the Eastern Tallgrass Prairie includes detailed photos of every stage of the plant life cycle, from seedling to seedhead.
 It includes images of each species’ leaves so they can be identified prior to bloom, as well as mature plants emerging from the ground in the spring so they can be distinguished from unwanted weeds.